basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 On the server side, the `cs_root_host` must be set to `s3.amazonaws.com` because all of the bucket URLs requested by the client will be destined for
 `s3.amazonaws.com`

 **Note**: One issue with proxy configurations is that many GUI clients only allow for one proxy to be configured for all connections.
-For customers trying to connect to S3 and Riak CS, this can prove to be problematic.
+For customers trying to connect to both S3 and Riak CS, this can prove to be problematic.

 ### Direct